-In response to this request, the Secretariat and MAP Components have prepared the "General Status of Progress in the Implementation of the Barcelona Convention and its Protocols: Synthesis of the Information Contained in the National Implementation Reports for the 2016-2017 Biennium", which is hereby presented.
-The general status has been drafted on the basis of the information contained in the national implementation reports for the biennium 2016-2017, submitted by Contracting through the new online Barcelona Convention Reporting System (BCRS), as at 5 July 2019.
-It provides for the Barcelona Convention and each of its Protocols an overall assessment of the status of progress in implementation and associated main overall findings, which are presented in document UNEP/MED WG.
-468/20 for consideration of the MAP Focal Points Meeting 2019.
+In response to this request, the Secretariat and MAP Components have prepared the "General Status of the Progress in the Implementation of the Barcelona Convention and its Protocols: Synthesis of the Information Mentioned in the National Implementation Reports for the 2016-2017 Biennium", which is hereby presented.
+The general status has been drafted on the basis of the information contained in the national implementation reports for the biennium 2016-2017, submitted by Contracting through the new online Barcelona Convention Reporting System (BCRS), as at 25 September 2019.
+It provides for the Barcelona Convention and each of its Protocols an overall assessment of the status of progress in implementation and associated main overall findings, which are presented in document UNEP/MED IG.24/21for consideration of the 21st Meeting of the Ontracting Parties (COP 21) (Naples, Italy, 2-5 December 2019).

 The status of progress in implementation and the associated main overall findings should be understood within the limitations which arise from the fact not all Contracting Parties have submitted their national implementation reports for the 2016-2017 biennium, the limited number of Contracting Parties to some Protocols, and additionally, the difference in the amount of information submitted by Contracting Parties in their national implementation reports.
+The percentage used in presenting statistical responses is that out of the total reporting Contracting Parties per legal instrument, rather than out of the total number of Contracting Parties per legal instrument.
+For the purpose of this report: "nearly all" is used for 90% or over, "most" for 70% or over, "many" for 40% or over, "some" for between 40% and 15% and "few" for less than 15%.